sqlxpert/backup-events-aws/README.md

  2. Complete the CloudFormation prerequisites for creating a _StackSet_ with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).

- 3. Review the Backup Events prerequisites in Step 1 of the [quick-start](#quick-start).
+ 3. Review the Backup Events prerequisites in Step&nbsp;1 of the [quick-start](#quick-start).

     - If the AWSBackupDefaultServiceRole is not present in every AWS account